 Consumer Credit, in the financial industry, refers to money provided to an individual in lieu of payment.
-Credit is used most commonly to purchase items that cost more than an individual typically is able to afford in a single cash payment (like a vehicle or property).
-Credit is also commonly used as a convenience (as in a credit or store card).
+Credit is used most commonly to purchase items that cost more than an individual typically is able to afford in a single cash transaction (like a vehicle or property).
+Credit is also commonly used as a convenience (like a credit or store card).

 Credit Worthiness is a measure of how much money an individual is able to borrow while still being able to reliably pay back the debt later in time.
 Financial Institutions typically use one or more of three main national Credit Reporting Bureaus to obtain credit worthiness history/ratings before extending credit to a consumer.
 Using a Bureau(s) can ensure higher accuracy in calculating credit worthiness as the Bureaus typically track a larger set of data among many other reporting financial institutions.